flymin/installPiOLED/README.md

 # installPiOLED
-Install the Adafruit PiOLED 128x32 Monochrome OLED driver (3527)
+Install the Adafruit PiOLED 128x64 Monochrome OLED driver (3527)

 Original article on JetsonHacks: https://wp.me/p7ZgI9-33H

+Tutorial for setting up adafruit hardware on jetson: https://learn.adafruit.com/circuitpython-libraries-on-linux-and-the-nvidia-jetson-nano/initial-setup

 The Adafruit PiOLED is a handy little display that connects to the Jetson Nano GPIO header.
 The display communicates with the Jetson over I2C, and is powered via the GPIO pins.